tendermint/tendermint/docs/getting-started/#03-deploy-testnet.md

 ## Automated Deployments

 While the manual deployment is easy enough, an automated deployment is always better.
-For this, we have the [mintnet-kubernetes tool](https://github.com/tendermint/mintnet-kubernetes), which allows us to automate the deployment of a Tendermint network on an already provisioned kubernetes cluster.
+For this, we have the [mintnet-kubernetes tool](https://github.com/tendermint/tools/tree/master/mintnet-kubernetes), which allows us to automate the deployment of a Tendermint network on an already provisioned kubernetes cluster.

-For more details, see the [mintnet-kubernetes repo](https://github.com/tendermint/mintnet-kubernetes), and check out [Google Cloud Platform](https://cloud.google.com/) for simple provisioning of kubernetes clusters.
+For more details, see the [mintnet-kubernetes directory](https://github.com/tendermint/tools/tree/master/mintnet-kubernetes), and check out [Google Cloud Platform](https://cloud.google.com/) for simple provisioning of kubernetes clusters.

-TODO: a better tutorial here, and Ansible/Terraform.

 ## Next Steps